Combined Notice Of Finding Of No Significant Impact And Intent To Request Release Of Funds

 REQUEST FOR RELEASE OF FUNDS

-On or about April 15, 2021 the City of Duluth will submit a request to the Department of Housing and Urban Development (HUD) Office for authority to proceed with the project proposed by the City of Duluth to use CDBG funds to demolish a blighted property for community serving reuse.
+On or about May 17, 2021 the City of Duluth will submit a request to the Department of Housing and Urban Development (HUD) Office for authority to proceed with the project proposed by One Roof Community Housing Organization to use HOME funds to construct a new single family home.

 FINDING OF NO SIGNIFICANT IMPACT